12 Best Beaches on Lake Tahoe

 Vacationers make a beeline to Kings Beach during the summer months.
 It's a favorite destination for families and groups of friends, since there are enough recreational activities for something to appeal to everyone.

-Kings Beach State Recreation Area offers opportunities for swimming, fishing, boating, paddleboarding, and windsurfing.
-There's also a half-court basketball court and a children's playground.
+Kings Beach State Recreation Area offers opportunities for swimming, fishing, and water sports such as boating, paddleboarding, jet skiing, and windsurfing.
+Paddleboards, kayaks, and Jet Skis are available for rent.
+There are also volleyball courts, a half-court basketball court, and a children's playground.

 The beach itself is the highlight of the recreation area; its expansive sandy shoreline provides plenty of space to stretch out on beach towels or underneath a parasol.
 Consistently balmy summertime weather and a south-facing shoreline makes Kings Beach a great place for basking in the sun.